 Similar to previous studies (e.g. Browse et al., 2014; Ridely et al., 2016) we found weak impacts of climatological DMS emissions on cloud radiative forcings for present day conditions (simulation CLIM).
-However, for 2050 simulations, biogenic DMS emissions lead to considerable impacts on simulated Arctic aerosol and cloud processes owing to conditions that are conducive to the formation of fine particles in the Arctic.
+However, in the futurefor 2050 simulations, biogenic DMS emissions lead to considerable impacts on simulated Arctic aerosol and cloud processes weige to condition that are conducive to the formation of fine particles in the Arctic.
 In 2050, increased emissions of DMS from large ice-free regions of the Arctic ocean are associated with increased biogenic sulfate aerosol nucleation rates (between +128 and +269%) and cloud droplet number concentrations (between +35 and +133%) and thus enhanced cloud albedos, resulting in negative cloud radiative forcing of biogenic sulfate in the Arctic.
 The difference in cloud radiative forcing between years 2050 and 2000 based on simulations for four different Arctic surface seawater DMS data sets ranges from between -0.14 Wm-2 (CLIM) to -0.84 Wm-2 (10×CLIM).
 Thus our model results provide evidence for a negative Arctic climate feedback.
-The essential ingredient of the feedback is a response of DMS emissions and cloud droplet number concentrations to sea ice retreat due to changes in radiative forcings in the climate system.
+The essential ingredient of the feedback is a response of DMS emissions and cloud

+- droplet number concentrations to sea ice retreat due to changes in radiative forcings in the climate system.
 This differs from CLAW which is rooted in the assumption of a change in biological production of DMS in the ocean in response to a change in radiative forcings.
-Furthermore, the strength of the Arctic climate feedback is proportional to the mean surface seawater DMS concentration in the Arctic.
+Furthermore, the strength of the Arctic climate feedback is proportional to the mean - 415 surface seawater DMS concentration in the Arctic.
 Consequently, potential future changes in primary productivity (Yool et al., 2005; Vancoppenolle et al., 2013), mixing and phytoplankton habitat (Harada, 2016) in the Arctic Ocean (Levasseur, 2013) may act to enhance the strength of the Arctic feedback.

-The model simulations used in the current study are not interactively coupled with ocean and sea ice DMS and therefore rely on specified surface seawater DMS concentrations.
+Additional uncertainty in the strength of the feedback arises from the fact that atmospheric oxidant concentrations are assumed to be steady in our study. - 420 The model simulations used in the current study are not interactively coupled with ocean and sea ice DMS and therefore rely on specified surface seawater DMS concentrations.
 The current model version does not account for increases in sulfuric acid condensation sink due to increased emissions of sea salt and organic aerosols from the open ocean, which may lead to overestimates in nucleation rates in the simulations.
 Additional uncertainty in the strength of the feedback arises from the fact that atmospheric oxidant concentrations are assumed to be steady in our study.
+More comprehensive
-More comprehensive assessments of the strength and impacts of DMS/climate feedbacks in the Arctic will become possible once a new

-420 generation of Earth System Models with interactive ocean and sea ice DMS, chemistry, and climate processes becomes available.
+425 assessments of the strength and impacts of DMS/climate feedbacks in the Arctic will become possible once a new generation of Earth System Models with interactive ocean and sea ice DMS, chemistry, and climate processes becomes available.